Can You Sell a House with Subsidence? [UPDATED DEC 2021]

 Issues with subsidence can affect the selling price of a property by around 20%.
 On a £300,000 property this would be a decrease of £60,000.
 This percentage is on a sliding scale depending on the severity of the subsidence.

-If you’re struggling to sell your home with ongoing or historical subsidence, get in touch with SOLD.CO.UK.
+If you’re struggling to sell your house online, or via the high street and it has ongoing or historical subsidence, get in touch with SOLD.CO.UK.
 We are an online estate agent offering customers a fully managed route to sale that is fast, free, and fair.
-If you’re house has subsidence, we can help.
-You can request a free valuation online to get the ball rolling or give the SOLD.CO.UK team a call on 0800 566 8490 today.
+If your house has subsidence, we can help.
+You can get a free instant valuation to get the ball rolling or give the SOLD.CO.UK team a call on 0800 566 8490 today.